The Gospel of Jesus Christ - What Paul Preached

 Scripture warns about those who fear men more than they fear God.
 In the final judgment, God will see many who were afraid - who clung to human authority and human systems out of fear, instead of clinging to His Son.

-If you meet A. W. Tozer in the next life, what do you think he will say about the "gospel of the kingdom" taught by Norman James - a gospel that he consistently opposed, which denies the indwelling work of the Holy Spirit at true faith and places added gates between a believer and the Kingdom?
+If you meet A. W. Tozer in the next life, what do you think he will say about the "gospel of the kingdom" created by Norman James - a gospel that he consistently opposed, which denies the indwelling work of the Holy Spirit at true faith and places gates between a believer and the Kingdom?

 And most importantly, when you see Jesus Christ, where will you be able to say your trust really rested?

-• In Him alone - crucified, risen, and sufficient?
+In Him alone - crucified, risen, and sufficient?

-• Or in the steps you were taught by Norman James and enforced by his successors?
+Or in the steps you were taught by Norman James and enforced by his successors?

 These are not abstract questions.
 They go to the heart of what gospel you have believed, whom you have trusted, and before whom you will finally stand.

-God does not want you to remain in fear.
-He is calling you to trust Christ, even if powerful people disapprove and reject you.
+God does not want you to remain in fear or under pressure.
+He is calling you to trust Christ, even if people with power in your life disapprove and reject you.
 You will not stand before Norman James or his successors on that day.
-The Christian pilgrim will stand before Jesus Christ Himself - the One who called him, who bore his burden, and who opened the gate before him.

 You do not need Norman James, his teachings, his successors, or any human system to stand between you and Jesus Christ.